-Using bell peppers as the base for this dish not only adds nutrients and fiber, but makes it oh-so colorful! if you prefer to make this a vegetarian meal, you can use chickpeas instead of ground beef.
+Using bell peppers as the base for this dish not only adds nutrients and fiber, it also makes it oh-so colorful! if you prefer to make this a vegetarian meal, you can use chickpeas instead of ground beef.
 This is also a fun appetizer you can prepare if you are having guests over.

 - Cooking spray